 - Issues such as fungus gnats, mold, or root rot

-The best time of year to repot a P. peperomioides is during the plant’s growing season.
+The best time of year to repot most types of peperomia plants is during the plant’s growing season.
 In most cases, this means spring through summer.

 Repotting while the plant is actively growing means it has resources and energy to put toward healing from the stress of replanting.
 During low- and no-growth periods(fall and winter), the move might cause undue stress or shock.